 This is our way and offered now whole and bone-in to save all the flavor.

-Newsom's Dry Aged Whole Prosciutto Ham, at $12.99 per pound, is an exclusive offering, only available through our retail store or our website.
+Newsom's Dry Aged Whole Prosciutto Ham, at $12.99 per pound for the one-year cure, is an exclusive offering, only available through our retail store or our website.